Integrating Your Marketing Automation Platform and CRM with Google Ads is a Common, but Complex Issue

 Keeping the naming convention consistent from the start will cut down on significant data issues.
 It’s easier to match them up at the outset of your integration process than going back to retrofit the data later.

-One of the key fields that need to be included in SalesForce is the “gclid” field.
+One key field that needs to be included in SalesForce is the “gclid” field.
 This is the container that Google Ads uses to transmit all the campaign, ad group, ad, search term, targeting and cost info into a nice little package that SalesForce can decode.

 7. How long is your sales cycle in both time and number of touches to a closed deal?

-The more touches needed, the more you need to make sure you are getting a clean, two-way data stream between Google Ads and your MAP/CRM.
+The more touches needed, the more you need to make sure you’re getting a clean, two-way data stream between Google Ads and your MAP/CRM.

-BDOM has spent a lot of time and effort ensuring that we are able to follow the lead stream with our clients to understand what is working.
+Our team spent a lot of time and effort ensuring we are able to follow the lead stream with our clients to understand what is working.
 Having good, two-way communication between the eventual sale and the click that drove it is key.
-This can be the area in which a well-connected MAP/CRM solution pays for itself, giving the marketing team the data that they need to focus on the best source of high-quality leads for the sales team.
+This can be the area in which a well-connected MAP/CRM solution pays for itself, giving the marketing team the data they need to focus on the best source of high-quality leads for the sales team.

 8. Do you have steps in your sales qualification process that are manual, requiring a human to make a judgement call?

-BDOM will sit down with both the marketing and sales teams of our clients at the beginning of any new engagement and ask them how they qualify the lead, what makes for a good SQL vs. an MQL and what history the two sides have.
+BDOM will sit down with our client’s marketing and sales teams at the beginning of any new engagement and ask how they qualify the lead, what makes for a good SQL vs. an MQL and what history the two sides have.
 This will often result in a better understanding on both sides and better long term buy-in to a process that may not be turnkey.

 9. Will there be multiple touches before the MQL is handed off to the sales team?